amaelDago/NewsgroupsClassifier/README.md

-## TWENTY NEXS GROUPS CLASSIFICATION USING SENTENCE TRANSFORMER
+## TWENTY NEWSGROUPS CLASSIFER USING SENTENCE TRANSFORMER

 In this repository, we use one shot classification to classify the ```fetch_20newsgroups``` of Scikit Learn.